arez/arez/README.md

 that will be expanded over time as the library is fleshed out.

 TODO:
+* Consider classes like `spy.TransactionInfo` that mirror any classes we want to Introspect from spy.

 * Test whether AnnotationProcessor handles classes in sub-packages

 * Test whether AnnotationProcessor handles interfaces on super-classes and super-super classes etc.